pudly/schmopera-hugo/content/articles/talking-with-singers-gerald-finely.md

 Iago, with his intelligent and remorseless malice, is a role that sits confidently at the top of most baritones' wish-lists.
 Finley is no exception, yet he had to prove his fitness for it.

-* Iago stuff, villains, Psychopath Test
 * lyric baritone roles, getting them with insistence
 * pigeon holing voices, creating an aesthetic separation between opera and recital/recording work
 * legato, sound that a carries
 * why he sings

 \- *_he's OBE, a Commander of the Order of the British Empire___

-\- "The essence of any characterization, I think, is to find a single or perhaps a paired physical attribute, to find an idea of what the essence of the character is"

-\- "if you're playing an easygoing or a romantic figure, generally there's this idea of fluidity and openness"

-\- "A lyricism of physical movement"

-\- "Absolute stillnesss is the thing about villainous people"

-\- **unpredictable**

-\- "Being able to charm or seduce or be very, falsely, lyrical"

-\- "In order to gain trust"

-\- **Giovanni, Scarpia**

-\- "There's always a transaction somehow, and that transaction only happens, normally, between people who trust each other"

-\- "That's almost why he's the perfect villain."

-\- **Iago gains trust of Cassio, Rodrigo, Desdemona**

-\- "Whoever he's with, he's absolutely their equal or has a reqlationship on their terms"

-\- **In the Credo: "He is alone and he reveals the snake or the worminess"

-\- "To prepare for it, reading things about psychopathic behaviour"

-\- **The Psychopath Test, book by Jon Ronson**

-\- **20 attributes - "And Iago ticks all the boxes"**

-\- **Credo negates the test a bit, Iago knows he's doing bad and explains it in his way that he's human, born of original sin**

-\- "He's very self-aware"

 \- "I've had to get into the what I call the villainous repertoire a little bit by insistence"